IGGIUJS/BalancedClustering/README.md

 # BalancedKmeans
 The source code of the paper "Optimizing MSE for Clustering with Balanced Size Constraints"
 # How to use?
 This alogrithm is very easy to use!
 First you need to init some points as the initial centroids.
 We recommend you using kmeans++ which has been provided in the kmeanpp.m to generate them.
 Then you just need to call the balancedKmeans function which contains in BalancedKmeansWithIntLinPro.m.
-Examples can be found in /Statistic Results/Clustering/
+Examples can be found in the path of /Statistic Results/Clustering/ClusteringRandomDatasets.m or /Statistic Results/Clustering/ClusteringRealDatasets.m.
+Also, if you want to using our propesed balanced assingment algorithm, you can find examples in the path of /Statistic Results/SinglePartition/singlepartition.m
 # Description
 ## Data
 The real datasets we used in this work.
+Notice that the sythetic datasets we had used was contains in the result of our experimental results.
+You can find both sythetic and real datasets in the experimental results.

 ## Regression statistic
 The regression statistic results which used to evaluate the running time of our algorithm.